python/devguide/developer-workflow/development-cycle.rst

 A branch preparing for an RC release can only have bugfixes applied that have been reviewed by other core developers.
-Generally, these issues must be severe enough (e.g. crashes) that they deserve fixing before the final release.
+Generally, these issues must be severe enough (for example, crashes) that they deserve fixing before the final release.
 All other issues should be deferred to the next development cycle, since stability is the strongest concern at this point.